ethereum/ethereum-org-website/src/content/security/index.md

 ### Use Two-Factor Authentication

+To prove you are you there are different unique proofs that can be used for authentication.
+These are known as factors and the three main factors are:

+- something you know (your password)
+- something you are (such as a fingerprint or iris scanner)
+- and something you own (a security key)

-Using **Two-Factor Authentication (2FA)** provides an additional *security factor* for your online accounts so that knowing your password alone is not enough to access an account.
-Most commonly, this is a randomised 6-digit code that you can access through an authenticator app.
+Using **Two-Factor Authentication (2FA)** provides an additional *security factor* for your online accounts so that knowing your password alone (something you know) is not enough to access an account.
+Most commonly, the second factor is a randomised 6-digit code (something you own) that you can access through an authenticator app such as Google Authenticator or Authy.
+These work as a "something you own" factor because the seed is stored on your device.

 <InfoBanner emoji=":lock:">
   <div>